Xander-Crocker/WEB701-WebApp-React/README.md

 # WEB701-WebApp

-Use the 'dev' branch for api testing
+Use the 'dev' branch for API testing.

 use the command 'npm i'

-To start the web app with nodemon; in the terminal use the following command:
+To start the web app with Nodemon; in the terminal use the following command:

 npm start

+Note: you must be in the server file directory in a bash terminal.